(a) Eligibility for expungement. —

 (1) The Superintendent of the State Police;

-(2) The prosecuting attorney of the county of conviction;
+(2) The prosecuting attorney of the county or counties of conviction;

-(4) The chief law-enforcement officer of any other law-enforcement agency which participated in the arrest of the petitioner;
+(3) The chief law-enforcement officer of the law-enforcement agency which arrested the petitioner;

-(5) The superintendent or warden of any institution in which the petitioner was confined; and
+(4) The superintendent, warden, or the Commissioner of Corrections of any institution in which the petitioner was confined or imprisoned pursuant to the conviction; and

 (f) The prosecuting attorney of the county in which expungement is sought shall serve the petition for expungement, accompanying documentation, and any proposed expungement order by first class mail to any identified victims.